-Please note that if you use attr.s (and not attrs.define) to define your class, validators only run on initialization by default.
+Please note that if you use attr.s() (and not attrs.define()) to define your class, validators only run on initialization by default - not when you set an attribute.
 This behavior can be changed using the on_setattr argument.

 Check out Validators for more details.